joe-easley/AzureStorageWrapper/main/README.md

 1. As a user

 If you have access as user to an azure storage resource then you can authenticate as that user by assigning the value "user" to the authentication key in the params dictionary.
-If using this method you must also add client_id, username and password as key value pairs to the param dictionary.
+If using this method you must also add client_id(aka "tenant id"), username and password as key value pairs to the param dictionary.

 [For further information see here](https://docs.microsoft.com/en-us/python/api/azure-identity/azure.identity.usernamepasswordcredential?view=azure-python)